 This chapter sets out the overall facilities plan with reference to a pedestrian facilities map and a bicycle facilities map.
 The proposed plan identifies a network of facilities connecting to existing and planned greenways, also to homes, workplaces, schools and services.
 The plan maps show the main bicycle and pedestrian corridors which serve the town.
-These corridors are where most bicycle and pedestrian travel is expected and so where generally improvements to facilities would likely be concentrated.
+These corridors are where most bicycle and pedestrian travel is expected and so where generally improvements to facilities would likely be concentrated (see section 4.1.9 Corridor Improvements).
 The maps also show specific improvement proposals.
 The proposed facilities consist of:

-- Sidewalks,
+- Sidewalks.

 - Off Road Paths (surfaced, shared facilities for pedestrians and bicyclists),

 - Crossing Improvements,

 - Signed Advisory Routes for pedestrians and bicyclists and.

-- · Bicycle Facilities.
+- Bicycle Facilities.